LIS

 Other diseases as may be requested by the health department.

-E. Neonatal abstinence syndrome.
-Neonatal abstinence syndrome shall be reported by physicians and directors of medical care facilities when a newborn has been diagnosed with neonatal abstinence syndrome, a condition characterized by clinical signs of withdrawal from exposure to prescribed or illicit drugs.
-Reports shall be submitted within one month of diagnosis by entering the information into the Department of Health's online Confidential Morbidity Report portal (http://www.vdh.virginia.gov/clinicians).
+E. A physician or director of a medical care facility shall report neonatal abstinence syndrome if a newborn has been diagnosed with neonatal abstinence syndrome, a condition characterized by clinical signs of withdrawal from exposure to prescribed or illicit drugs.
+A report shall be submitted within one month of diagnosis by entering the information into the Department of Health's online Confidential Morbidity Report portal (https://www.vdh.virginia.gov/clinicians/disease-reporting-and-control-regulations/).

-F. Outbreaks.
-The occurrence of outbreaks or clusters of any illness that may represent a group expression of an illness that may be of public health concern shall be reported to the local health department immediately by the most rapid means available, preferably by telephone.
+F. The occurrence of an outbreak or cluster of any illness that may represent a group expression of an illness that may be of public health concern shall be reported to the local health department immediately by the most rapid means available, preferably by telephone.

-G. Toxic substance-related illnesses.
-All toxic substance-related illnesses, including pesticide and heavy metal poisoning or illness resulting from exposure to an occupational dust or fiber or radioactive substance, shall be reported.
+G. Toxic substance-related illnesses, including pesticide and heavy metal poisoning or illness resulting from exposure to an occupational dust or fiber or radioactive substance, shall be reported.

-H. Unusual occurrence of disease of public health concern.
-Unusual or emerging conditions of public health concern shall be reported to the local health department immediately by the most rapid means available, preferably by telephone.
-In addition, the commissioner or the commissioner's designee may establish surveillance systems for diseases or conditions that are not on the list of reportable diseases.
-Such surveillance may be established to identify cases (delineate the magnitude of the situation), to identify the mode of transmission and risk factors for the disease, and to identify and implement appropriate action to protect public health.
-Any person reporting information at the request of the department for special surveillance or other epidemiological studies shall be immune from liability as provided by § 32.1-38 of the Code of Virginia.
+H. An unusual or emerging condition of public health concern shall be reported to the local health department immediately by the most rapid means available, preferably by telephone.
+In addition, the commissioner or the commissioner's designee may establish surveillance systems for diseases or conditions that are not on the list of reportable diseases to identify cases (delineate the magnitude of the situation), to identify the mode of transmission and risk factors for the disease, and to identify and implement appropriate action to protect public health.
+A person reporting information at the request of the department for special surveillance or other epidemiological studies shall be immune from liability as provided by § 32.1-38 of the Code of Virginia.

-I. Coronavirus disease 2019 (SARS-CoV-2).
-COVID-19 shall be reported by physicians and directors of medical care facilities when a person who is infected with or who is suspected of having COVID-19 is treated or examined, hospitalized, or admitted into the intensive care unit.
-Physicians and directors of medical care facilities shall report that person's name, telephone number, address, age, date of birth, race, ethnicity, sex, and pregnancy status; name of disease diagnosed or suspected; the medical record number (if applicable); the date of onset of illness; available laboratory tests and results; and the name, address, and telephone number of the physician and medical facility where the examination was made.
-Case reports shall be submitted within three days of the suspicion or confirmation of disease by entering the information into the Department of Health online Confidential Morbidity Report portal at http://www.vdh.virginia.gov/clinicians or via electronic case reporting (https://www.vdh.virginia.gov/meaningful-use/meaningful-use-submissions-of-electronic-case-reports/).
+I. A physician or medical care facility director shall report coronavirus disease 2019, also known as COVID-19, if a person who is infected with SARS-CoV-2 or who is suspected of having COVID-19 is treated or examined, hospitalized, or admitted into the intensive care unit.
+A physician or medical care facility director shall report the person's name, telephone number, address, age, date of birth, race, ethnicity, sex, and pregnancy status; name of disease diagnosed or suspected; the medical record number (if applicable); the date of onset of illness; available laboratory tests and results; and the name, address, and telephone number of the physician and medical facility where the examination was made.
+A case report shall be submitted within three days of the suspicion or confirmation of disease by entering the information into the Department of Health online Confidential Morbidity Report portal at https://www.vdh.virginia.gov/clinicians/disease-reporting-and-control-regulations/ or via electronic case reporting (https://www.vdh.virginia.gov/meaningful-use/meaningful-use-submissions-of-electronic-case-reports/).

-J. Positive SARS-CoV-2 tests shall be reported by directors of laboratories, including other entities that hold Clinical Laboratory Improvement Amendments Certificates of Waiver.
-Each report shall give the source of the specimen and the laboratory method and result; the name, telephone number, email address, address, age, date of birth, race, ethnicity, sex, and pregnancy status (if known) of the person from whom the specimen was obtained; and the name, address, and telephone number of the physician at whose request and medical facility at which the examination was made.
-Reports shall be submitted within three days of identification of evidence of disease.
-Reports shall be made by entering information into the department's available portal for laboratory reporting at http://www.vdh.virginia.gov/clinicians or via electronic laboratory reporting at http://www.vdh.virginia.gov/meaningful-use/submissionofreportablelabresults.
+J. A laboratory director, including a director of another entity that holds Clinical Laboratory Improvement Amendments Certificates of Waiver, shall report a positive SARS-CoV-2 test within three days of identification of evidence of disease.
+The report shall include the source of the specimen and the laboratory method and result; the name, telephone number, email address, address, age, date of birth, race, ethnicity, sex, and pregnancy status (if known) of the person from whom the specimen was obtained; and the name, address, and telephone number of the physician at whose request and medical facility at which the examination was made.
+A report shall be made by entering information into the department's available portal for laboratory reporting at https://www.vdh.virginia.gov/clinicians/disease-reporting-and-control-regulations/ or via electronic laboratory reporting at http://www.vdh.virginia.gov/meaningful-use/submissionofreportablelabresults.

 Statutory Authority